-H1a-1c focused on over-specified models.
-To test H1a (lower power for over-specified models), we used only cases with correctly or over-specified models.
-We used a multilevel logistic regression model with random intercepts for the data analysis model (within-subjects factor since each generated sample of data is analyzed using all six data analysis models) to predict rejection.
-The model had six main effects: model specification (over vs. correct), generating model (dummy coded with Model 7 as the reference category), sample size (sequentially coded), effect size (sequentially coded), type of X (continuous vs. dichotomous), and number of moderated paths in the analysis model (sequentially coded).
-We fit two separate models: one for continuous W and one for dichotomous W since we had an incomplete design where Models 58 and 59 were only used as generating and analysis models when W was dichotomous (see Table 2 for a list of conditions).
-H1a would be supported if we find a significant coefficient for model specification (over- vs correct) such that power is lower when models are over-specified for for these cases (estimate - parameter, averaged across all replications).
-A raw bias of .00286 is considered unacceptable, corresponding to the 10% relative bias value for the smallest effect size condition evaluated in this study.
-We will calculate all of these quantities for Models 7, 8, 14, and 15 with both dichotomous and continuous W, and for Models 58 and 59 with dichotomous W across all the simulation conditions.
+To test Hypothesis 1, we will only include correctly specified and over-specified models.
+The multilevel logistic regression will have 6 main effects: model specification (over vs. correct), generating model (dummy coded), sample size (sequentially coded), effect size (sequentially coded), type of X (continuous vs. dichotomous), and number of moderated paths in the analysis model (sequentially coded).
+We fit two separate models: one for continuous W and one for dichotomous W, since we had an incomplete design where Model 58 and 59 were only used as generating and analysis models when W was dichotomous.
+In our exploratory analysis we will examine a model which includes all possible interactions, separating effect size into two predictors (magnitude and sign).
+We also plan to make tables and figures to provide the raw rejection rates in each condition, and visualize patterns across conditions.